‘Hold still, old boy. I’m almost done.’

 ‘Target n°1 – the school!’

-They pass through the dark park and soon they arrive in front of the dimly lit building.
-The four of them immediately starts tagging the big light blue entrance doors, covering them in graffiti.
+They pass through the dark park and too soon they arrive in front of the dimly lit building.
+The four of them immediately starts tagging the big light-blue entrance doors, covering them in graffiti.
 Taïga feels uneasy, but she can’t go home now, it’s way too far in the dark night.
-And what would they think of me?
-They might never ask me – or Linn! – out again… Her best friend would never forgive her if she cuts her – admittedly – thin thread with Jayler.
+And what would they think of her?
+They might never ask her – or Linn! – out again… Her best friend would never forgive her if she cuts her – admittedly – thin thread with Jayler.
 She sighs.
 But what they’re doing isn’t right…

 ‘But I don’t want to.’